dinkzilla/mdl-ext/src/menu-button/readme.md

     * <kbd>Down Arrow</kbd> or <kbd>Right Arrow</kbd>: Move focus to next menu item.
     * <kbd>Esc</kbd>: Closes the menu, sets `aria-expanded="true"` on menu button, and move focus back to menu button.

->The keyboard behaviors after the menu is open are described in more detail in WAI-ARIA Authoring Practices, [2.19 Menu or Menu bar](https://www.w3.org/TR/wai-aria-practices/#menu).
+>The keyboard behavior after the menu is open are described in more detail in WAI-ARIA Authoring Practices, [2.19 Menu or Menu bar](https://www.w3.org/TR/wai-aria-practices/#menu).

 ### Mouse interaction, Menu
 * With focus on the menu: